Dig Deep: Spring 2026 Conference Schedule

 Conference Sessions

-9 AM Worship, Tammy Iroku accompanied by Akin Oyedele
+9 AM: Worship, Tammy Iroku accompanied by Akin Oyedele

 ~ Devotions: David Dinkins

-~ Prayer: Joyce Dinkins
+~ Prayer: Joyce Dinkins, LIVE

-12 PM Lunchtime networking with Joyce and friends
+12 PM: Lunchtime networking with Joyce and friends

-1 PM Chante Griffin, Writing for Magazines: How to Break in
+1 PM: Chanté Griffin, Writing for Magazines: How to Break in

-2 PM Katara Washington Patton, Our Daily Bread Ministries and VOICES,
+2 PM: Katara Washington Patton, Our Daily Bread Ministries and VOICES

 Overcoming the Hurdles—Best Practices I'm Learning as a Writer and Editor

-4 PM E. Danielle Butler, Ink to Impact: Writing for Social Change
+4 PM: E. Danielle Butler, Ink to Impact: Writing for Social Change

 Tuesday